hibbitts-design/grav-gantry-atom-header-image/README.md

 Before installing and using the Atom, it is suggested you temporarily enable Gantry's [`Development Mode`](http://docs.gantry.org/gantry5/configure/extras)

-1. Open the folder of your active Gantry theme.
-For example, if you are using the Hydrogen theme open the folder `/user/themes/g5_helium`.
+1. Open the active theme folder in your `user/data/gantry5/themes/` your Gantry installation.
+For example, if you are using the Hydrogen theme open the folder `user/data/gantry5/themes/g5_hydrogen`.
-2. If a `custom` folder already exists open it, otherwise create it.
-3. If a `particles` folder already exists within the `custom` folder open it, otherwise create it.
+2. If a `particles` folder already exists within the `custom` folder open it, otherwise create it.
-4. Upload `headerimage.html.twig` and `headerimage.yaml` files into the `/custom/particles` folder.
-For example, if you are using the Helium theme copy the two particle files into `/user/themes/g5_helium/custom/particles`.
+4. Upload `headerimage.html.twig` and `headerimage.yaml` files into the `particles` folder.
+For example, if you are using the Hydrogen theme copy the two particle files into `user/data/gantry5/themes/g5_hydrogen/particles`.

 ## Using the Atom
 1. Add the Atom to your theme's 'Atoms' area on the 'Page Settings' panel.